-With simple ingredients including ripe bananas and rolled oats, fiber and natural sweetness, these Healthy Banana Cookies are a super yummy everyday treat to share with the kids!
+With simple ingredients including ripe bananas and rolled oats, fiber and natural sweetness, these Healthy Banana Cookies are a super yummy everyday treat to share with the family.
+They’re easy, delicious, and packed with nutrition.
+(Win, win, win!)

 Healthy Banana Cookies

 To make this healthy cookie recipe, you’ll need the ingredients below.
-Know that the sweetness in these cookies comes entirely from the banana so the riper—which visually will look like a LOT of brown spots on your fruit—the better the final flavor.
+Know that the sweetness in these cookies comes entirely from the banana so the riper the better—which visually will look like a LOT of brown spots on your fruit.

 - Baking powder